ASKCOS/ASKCOS/deploy/README.md

 If you'd like to manage the Django app (i.e. - run python manage.py ...), for example, to create an admin superuser, you can run commands in the _running_ app service (do this _after_ `docker-compose up`) as follows:

-`docker-compose exec app bash -c "source activate askcos && python /home/askcos/ASKCOS/askcos/manage.py createsuperuser"`
+`docker-compose exec app bash -c "python /usr/local/ASKCOS/askcos/manage.py createsuperuser"`

 In this case you'll be presented an interactive prompt to create a superuser with your desired credentials.